The RWS Foundation

 Getting on Their Radar

-Direct alignment with RWS's business focus: The Foundation's first beneficiary in 2023, CLEAR Global, was selected because it "closely aligned with the Foundation's purpose of unlocking global understanding by breaking down language barriers."
-Organizations working at the intersection of language access, translation, and humanitarian work may be of particular interest.
+Direct alignment with RWS's business focus: The Foundation selects beneficiaries that closely align with the Foundation's purpose of unlocking global understanding by breaking down language barriers.
+Organisations working at the intersection of language access, translation, and humanitarian work may be of particular interest.

 Decision Timeline